fakerybakery/utmos/README.md

 ## Support

-~~This implementation supports CPU, CUDA, and MPS, as well as ROCm if PyTorch is configured properly.
-This implementation will automatically use the GPU if available.~~
+This implementation supports CPU, CUDA, and MPS, as well as ROCm if PyTorch is configured properly.
+This implementation will automatically use the GPU if available.

-GPU Support temporarily removed.
-Will debug later

 ## Installation